 3 Ways to Run Liquibase

-This is the easiest way to run Liquibase.
-Once you set up Liquibase to deploy on startup, your database state will always match what your code expects.
+Embedding Liquibase to automatically deploy on app startup is the easiest way to run Liquibase.
+Once you set up Liquibase to deploy on app startup, your database state will always match what your code expects.

 Liquibase uses a